My Treasure…My Pleasure

 I used to enjoy this paratha when I was studying in Pondy.
 Now finally I can enjoy the same paratha at my home.
 BTW did I forget to mention —– it is my wife who makes it.
 I just eat it :)

-63. le regole del pai gow poker Says:
+63. le regole del pai gow poker

 levied.stretcher railroaders

-64. Sujitha Says:
+64. Sujitha said

 Thanks for this recipe.
 I tried this few times..i could not roll it at the end..maida was so elatic that it was coming back to small size after i take the roller off:( so was coming very hard and uncooked

-65. Anna Says:
+65. Anna said

 Anitta,